Saturday, July 12th

-After eating breakfast outside on the veranda at Katia’s mother’s house Saturday morning, we stopped to see the progress on Katia & Guido’s new house.
+Saturday morning, after eating breakfast outside on the veranda at Katia’s mother’s house, we stopped to see the progress on Katia & Guido’s new house.
 We weren’t able to peek inside because the guy that was going to show us around was called away on business at the last minute.

 Our plan for the day after seeing their new place was to head to the town of Iseo on Lake Iseo.
 We go there every year when I visit.
 I love this visiting this lake.
 A special outdoor market of handmade goods was going on when we arrived.
 There were lots of little tables set up in the town.
 We walked through the town browsing through the market and then headed to the boat area.

 We arrived just in time to catch the boat to Monte Isola.
 The boat made one stop in Sulzano to pick up more passengers and then headed to Peschiera on Monte Isola.
 We went to the bike rental place and rented 3 bikes.
 We did this ride together many years ago and had so much fun laughing and enjoying the views that we decided to do it again this year.

 It took us about 90 minutes to ride around the island (mainly because I made lots of stops along the way to take photos).
 Both Katia and I got off our bikes at one point to walk when we reached the steep hill.
 The second half of the ride was down hill.
 Besides the steep hill, the biggest challenge was to keep to the side when the little motor bikes and cars went by.
 We rode up and down narrow paths, through little towns, and by the water.
 We saw grape vines and olive trees and two little islands along the way.
-After returning, we had lunch and then waited to take the boat back to Iseo.
+After returning our bikes, we had lunch, and then waited to take the boat back to Iseo.
 Once back in Iseo, we had some gelato.
 Yum!!

-Then we headed back to Coccaglio.
+We headed back to Coccaglio.
 The ride back through the Franciacorta area was beautiful.
 I noticed a lot of corn fields this year.
-We stopped at a grocery store along the way so that I could pick up a few emergency food items in case the food was unedible on the plane.
+We stopped at a grocery store along the way so that I could pick up a few emergency food items in case the food was inedible on the plane.
 It was a good thing I did!
 This grocery store had these cool carts.
 They were the regular little hand carts we have but with wheels and a long handle to pull them.
 I meant to take a photo but never did.

 We decided on pizza for dinner.
 Katia’s dad got the menu out.
 It was a 3 page menu of various pizza combinations.
 We each ordered a pizza.
 I ordered the pizza choice that came with tomato sauce, fresh tomatoes, mozarella cheese and grana padano cheese.
 I also added peppers to my pizza.

-Sunday morning, I packed my bags after enjoying another breakfast out by Katia’s mother’s garden.
+After enjoying another breakfast Sunday morning out by Katia’s mother’s garden, I packed my bags .
 Katia’s grandmother and her older brother and his family were coming over for lunch.
-While Katia’s mother cooked in the kitchen, Katia and I played with her 2 neices, Marta (age 4) and Emma (age 2).
+While Katia’s mother cooked in the kitchen, Katia and I played with her 2 nieces, Marta (age 4) and Emma (age 2).
 We looked at a big picture book naming and counting animals and dressed them up in princess jewelry, a present from Katia’s grandmother.
 I was touched when Marta requested that I sit next to her at lunch.